 John R. Lumpkin, MD, MPH has been President of the Blue Cross and Blue Shield of North Carolina Foundation since April 2019.
 He leads the organization in pursuit of its stated mission to improve the health and well-being of everyone in North Carolina through a focus on: transforming the health care system (including oral health), expanding access to healthy food, supporting a healthy start in life for children, improving the physical conditions where people live, and strengthening the ability of communities to improve health.

-In addition to his role as Foundation President, John also serves as Vice President, Drivers of Health Strategy for Blue Cross and Blue Shield of North Carolina.
-He also currently serves on the board of directors of the Foundation for Food & Agriculture Research and as chair of Digital Bridge, a multi-sector forum to collaborate on solutions for a nationally consistent and sustainable approach to using electronic health data.
+In addition to his role as Foundation President, John is Vice President, Drivers of Health Strategy for Blue Cross and Blue Shield of North Carolina.
+He also currently serves as co-chair of the Task Force on the Future of Local Public Health in North Carolina; chair of Digital Bridge – a multi-sector forum to collaborate on solutions for a nationally consistent and sustainable approach to using electronic health data for public health; chair of the Board of Scientific Counselors of the National Center for Health Statistics/ Centers for Disease Control and Prevention; and on the board of directors of the Foundation for Food & Agriculture Research.

 Most recently, John served as Senior Vice President, Programs for the Robert Wood Johnson Foundation (RWJF) where he was responsible for the organization’s efforts to transform health, broaden access to stable and affordable health care coverage, build leadership, and engage business toward building a Culture of Health in the United States.
 Before joining RWJF in 2003, he served as director of the Illinois Department of Public Health for 12 years.